 - This Doctor of Nursing Practice Program's specialty in nurse anesthesia is one of 16 such DNP programs in the country

-- Program offered through one of the top five percent of schools of nursing in the United States, nationally known for strong teaching, research and clinical faculty
+- Specialty offered through one of the top five percent of DNP programs in the United States, nationally known for strong teaching, research and clinical faculty

 - Small class size allows for individual attention and a close faculty/student relationship